zhangfand/zed/docs/src/telemetry.md

 Zed collects anonymous telemetry data to help the team understand how people are using the application and to see what sort of issues they are experiencing.

+You can audit the metrics data that Zed has reported by running the command `zed: open telemetry log` from the command palette, or clicking `Help > View Telemetry Log` in the application menu.

 ## Dataflow

 Telemetry is sent from the application to zed.dev.
 Data is proxied through our servers to enable us to easily switch analytics services; we never store this data.
 The data is then sent off to various services: